 What Does “Full-Sun” Mean?

-Most gardeners agree that full sun means at least 6 hours of exposure to sunlight, and some people say that 8 hours would be ideal for full-sun plants.
+Most gardeners agree that full sun means at least six hours of exposure to sunlight.
+Some people say that eight hours would be ideal for full-sun plants, though.

-In reality, your plants don’t depend that much on the duration of light exposure but rather on the quality of light they’re getting.
+In reality, your plants don’t depend much on the light exposure duration.
+Instead, they rely on the quality of light they’re getting.

 The secret lies in what we call PPF and PPFD.
-PPF indicates the amount of photosynthetically active photons (light that stimulates photosynthesis) that a source produces, while PPFD indicates how much of that amount is reaching your herbs.
+PPF indicates the amount of photosynthetically active photons (light that stimulates photosynthesis) a source produces.
+PPFD shows how much of that amount is reaching your herbs.

-Some gardeners, however, wanted to make it easier for you and decided to use the notions of partial or full sun/shade, and their effect turned out to be very positive on gardening.
+Some gardeners wanted to make it easier for you and decided to use the notions of partial or full sun/shade.
+The effect turned out to be very positive for gardening.
 So, don’t worry.
-You don’t really need to calculate the PPF, PPFD, or anything else.
-You can just stick to these terms.
+You don’t need to calculate the PPF, PPFD, or anything else.
+You can stick to these terms.

-What’s really important, though, is that in some places, such as the southern U.S., the sun can send plant-damaging heat during some hours of the day.
-In that case, if the herbs you’re growing aren’t heat tolerant, you could be facing a major problem.
+Please note that special conditions exist in some places, such as the southern US.
+The sun can send plant-damaging heat during specific hours of the day.
+If the herbs you’re growing aren’t heat tolerant, you could face a significant problem.

-That’s why knowing if your herb is full sun isn’t always enough.
+Knowing if your herb has full-sun needs isn’t always enough.
 You should also consider the climate your herb prefers.

-In some instances, there is a simple solution that would help you overcome such a problem: morning sun, which is said to be brighter and less heat intense.
-In other words, your full-sun herbs would be getting the best quality of light during the morning.
+Sometimes, a simple solution can help you overcome such a problem.
+Utilize morning sun, which gardeners say is brighter and has less intense heat.
+In other words, your full-sun herbs would get the best quality of light in the morning.

-Afternoon sun, on the other hand, can send very warm light that can hurt some plants that aren’t used to hot conditions.
+The afternoon sun, on the other hand, can send very warm light.
+This can hurt some plants that aren’t used to hot conditions.

-So, remember it’s always better to give your full-sun herbs more morning sun than afternoon sun.
+So, remember giving your full-sun herbs more morning sun than afternoon sun is always better.